signalfx/integrations/azure-batch/README.md

 ### METRICS

-For more information about the metrics emitted by Azure Batch Accounts, visit https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftbatchbatchaccounts
+For more information about the metrics emitted by Azure Batch, visit https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftbatchbatchaccounts

 ### LICENSE